Salcia oil field

 The Salcia oil field is an oil field located in Salcia, Prahova County.
 It was discovered in 2006 and developed by Toreador Resources.
 It will begin production in 2015 and will produce oil.
-The total proven reserves of the Salcia oil field are around 25 million barrels (3.3×106tonnes), and production will be centered on 5000 oilbbl/d.
+The total proven reserves of the Salcia oil field are around 25 million barrels (3.3 million tonnes), and production will be centered on 5000 oilbbl/d.